Attensadev/attensa-api-docs/source/includes/_groups.md

 ```
 > 204 empty body returned on success

-Unfollow & unsubscribe a group from a stream.
+Unfollow a group from a stream.

 ### Request